-Emotional intelligence (EI) holds a huge impact on your career and work life and this why it is important to understand what is it exactly and what is the role of emotional intelligence in the workplace.
-Workplace comprises of people that have different personalities, emotions and strengths and this can greatly affect their way of working.
+Emotional intelligence (EI) holds a significant impact on your career and work life and this why it is essential to understand what is it exactly and what is the role of emotional intelligence in the workplace.
+Workplace comprises of people that have different personalities, emotions, and strengths and this can significantly affect their way of working.
 Emotional intelligence is that ability which helps an individual to identify as well as manage their emotions and the emotions of others.

-If your leader has a higher emotional intelligence, they are able to make use of their social skills for fostering trust and rapport with employees.
-Such leaders view their employees to be an individual within a team who hold unique backgrounds, personalities and abilities.
-Effective leaders seek to get emotionally attached with their staff members and make efforts to share their joys and concerns.
+If your leader has a higher emotional intelligence, they can make use of their social skills for fostering trust and rapport with employees.
+Such leaders view their employees to be an individual within a team who hold unique backgrounds, personalities, and abilities.
+Effective leaders seek to get emotionally attached to their staff members and make efforts to share their joys and concerns.

-From the above discussion, it has become very clear that emotional intelligence is an asset of your professional life.
-As a matter of fact, though, lack of emotional intelligence in the workplace can affect your career in the following five ways:
+From the above discussion, it has become obvious that emotional intelligence is an asset to your professional life.
+Though, lack of emotional intelligence in the workplace can affect your career in the following five ways:

-4. Volatility: Tapping your emotions is a good thing; however, conveying them in anger can be harmful for your career.
+4. Volatility: Tapping your emotions is a good thing; however, conveying them in anger can be harmful to your career.
 People, who are volatile can dysfunction teams, disrupt projects and upset co-workers.

 5. Arrogance: A trait of arrogant people is that they think they know everything and no one can teach them.
 If you are arrogant, then you may not become the choice of an employer.

-Developing emotional intelligence in the workplace is a successful strategy for not only keeping employees motivated towards their work but, it also fosters a work environment where people care about the feelings and emotions of on another.
-In the global business world of today, where teamwork is considered to be important for success, emotional intelligence will certainly present you as an asset for your employer.
+Developing emotional intelligence in the workplace is a successful strategy for not only keeping employees motivated towards their work but, it also fosters a work environment where people care about the feelings and emotions of one another.
+In the global business world of today, where teamwork is considered to be necessary for success, emotional intelligence will undoubtedly present you as an asset for your employer.